Salmankhancodes/GSoC-Final-Report/README.md

 2. **Second phase - Front-end development**
-&nbsp; _In this phase, I focused on front-end development, that will be used by the user.
-I implemented a range of functionality, including:_
+&nbsp; _In this phase, I focused on front-end development, that will be used by the user.I implemented a range of functionality, including:_

    * Development of pages for websites, including 'Home', 'How-it-works', 'Contact', 'Preloader', 'Result', 'Syntax error', 'Timeout Error', and '404 Not found'.
    * Interactive results table (functionality shown in the gif below), that allows users to: